-In India, Single Rod Sub dermal implant6 was introduced in 2018 in the private health sector after being approved by the Drug Controller General of India (DCGI) in 2017.7 The Government of India, as part of the FP 2030 Commitment8, is dedicated to broadening the basket of modern contraceptive options, available under the National Family Planning Program.
-In 2023 subdermal contraceptive implant (single-rod) was included in India's FP 2030 Commitment document as a new method that will be introduced to expand contraceptive choices.
+In India, Single Rod Subdermal implant6 was introduced in 2018 in the private health sector after being approved by the Drug Controller General of India (DCGI) in 2017.7 As part of it's FP2030 commitment to expanding contraceptive choices available under the national Family Planning Programme, in 2023 Government of India included the subdermal implant (single-rod) in the basket of choices available in the public sector program.
 This decision was based on strong national and international evidence.
-Studies conducted by the Indian Council of Medical Research (ICMR) paved the way for approvals from the Drug Controller General of India (DCGI) for the manufacturing and marketing of subdermal contraceptive implants (single rod) containing etonogestrel in the public health sector.
+The Indian Council of Medical Research (ICMR) conducted a phase III trial8 to evaluate the safety, efficacy and acceptability of Implanon® in the Indian context.
+The results of this study paved the way for approvals from the Drug Controller General of India (DCGI) for the manufacturing and marketing of subdermal contraceptive implants (single rod) containing etonogestrel in the public health sector.